alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 **Note:** Watch out for *cycles*.
 Without explicing handling, we might get stuck in infinite traversals.
 We can keep track of which nodes we have visited using a set, and exit early as soon as we re-visit one.

+**Note:** Some corner cases are the empty graph, graphs with one or two nodes, graphs with multiple components and graphs with cycles.

 ### Breadth first traversal

 In a breadth-first traversal, given a starting node, we first visit its neighbors, then their neighbors, and so on.